-Don't Forget the Commute: How Drive Times and Public Transit Affect a Home Purchase
+Don't Forget the Commute: How Drive Times, Public Transit, and Traffic Congestion Affect a Home Purchase

 Where a home is located impacts many factors, especially how easy it is to commute.
 When looking at potential homes, buyers should take some time to sit down with navigational apps to see how easy it is to get from place to place from the home they are interested in purchasing.
 These factors can affect everything from the value of a home to how happy someone will be living there.